Surrendering Your Pet To

 - Describe your pets personality, shy, friendly, hides etc.

 - You must be the legal owner and have a drivers license.

 - You will be asked to provide us with any previous medical history and any records you may have.
-We are a non-for-profit group that operates on donations, we would appreciate it if you could bring your dog up to date on vaccinations for rabies and DHPP as well as receiving a 4dx which is a heartworm test and test for all 3 of the tick transmitted disease.
+We are a non-for-profit group that operates on donations, we would appreciate it if you could bring your dog up to date on vaccinations for rabies and DHPP.
+A heartworm test/4dx will be required prior to accepting your dog.
 Cats must be tested negative for FeLV/FIV.
 There are low cost clinics that we can refer you too to get this done.
 We will ask you to email this information over to use when we send you the owner surrender paperwork.

-- Once we receive your email with the information we asked above, and if we think we can secure a foster for your dog, we will then email you over an owner surrender form will email you the owner surrender form to help us learn as much as possible about your dog.
+- Once we receive your email with the information we asked above, and if we think we can secure a foster for your dog, we will then email you over an owner surrender form to help us learn as much as possible about your dog.

-- Bring any special toys, beds and leftover food as it will make the transition easier for your pet.
+- If your dog or cat is accepted, please bring any special toys, beds and leftover food as it will make the transition easier for your pet to have familiar items with him.
+This also shows you cared for your pet.
 Adult dogs must come with a leash and collar.

 If your pet is healthy both medically and behaviorally and is accepted into our adoption program, he/she will stay available for adoption until a new home is found.
-We have no time limits on an animal’s stay with us, and they are well cared for in foster homes.
+We have no time limits on an animal’s stay with us, and they are well cared for and loved in foster homes like members of the family.
 All of our foster parents receive home visits.

 Unfortunately not all animals will qualify for our adoption program.
 Some animals may be disqualified from the adoption program by, physical disability that seriously impacts the pet’s quality of life, those that demonstrate a high degree of aggression towards other animals or people, or a feline who is not using the kitty box.